nus-cs2103-AY2324S2/ip/docs/README.md

 Example: `update 1 /d new description`
 - This updates the description of task of index 1 into "new description"

+Expected outcome:
 ```
 Edited task: [T][] new description
 ```

+## Exit Henry: `bye`

+You can exit Henry and your tasks will be saved automatically.

+Example: `bye`

+Expected outcome: the program exits.